cscart/docs/en/user_guide/shipping_and_taxes/locations/countries.rst

 Countries
 *********

-Use the **Administration → Shipping and taxes → Countries** page to manage the set of countries that are supported in your store.
+Manage what countries that are supported in your store on the **Administration → Shipping and taxes → Countries** page.

 .. image:: img/countries_list.png
     :align: center